Curriculum

 Literacy

-In Science we support literacy in a number of ways.
-We expose pupils to texts which are suitable to their ability, and give them time to read and understand the text by using the Reciprocal Reading model.
-Pupils are encouraged to take their time reading texts, and then identify key words, command words and any words which they are unsure of.
-By addressing these areas, pupils are more confident in their reading abilities.
+Firstly, we expose students to texts which are suitable to their ability, high-quality textbooks are used as an important resource for learning and teaching Science, as well as exposing students to Science articles that are suitable to their ability.
+In lessons students are given time to read and understand the text by using Reciprocal Reading strategies.
+Students are encouraged to take their time reading texts, and then identifying key words, command words and any words which they are unsure of.
+By addressing these areas, students are more confident in their reading abilities.
+We support students’ writing by helping them to plan their work and providing scaffolding for those students who require this.
+Students are encouraged to plan their answers, and we regularly model how to structure extended answer questions.

 Numeracy